Lower bound theorems for general polytopes: Polytopes with up to vertices

-It is often easier to work with the {\it excess degree } of a polytope, which we define as
+It is often easier to work with the {\it excess degree } of a $d$-polytope, which we define as

-Obviously a polytope is simple iff its excess degree is 0 iff $\min E(v,d)=\h dv$.
+A polytope is simple if, and only if, its excess degree is 0.
 Note that for fixed $d$ and $v$, the possible values of the excess are either all even or all odd.
+The excess degree function is studied in further detail in \cite{PUY}.

-Throughout, the word prism will always mean a prism whose base is a simplex. {Such a prism is also called a {\it simplicial prism}}.

-Let us define a ``triplex" as any multifold pyramid over a prism based on a simplex.
-Note that this is the same as the free join of a prism and a simplex, and so it is the convex hull of three faces, each a simplex. {\red Clearly a $d$-dimensional triplex has at most $2d$ vertices.}
+Throughout, we will use the word {\bf prism} to mean a prism whose base is a simplex.
+Such a prism is also called a {\it simplicial prism}.
+An object of natural interest to us is any multifold pyramid over a prism based on a simplex; this is the same as the free join of a prism and a simplex.
+Any such polytope has three disjoint simplex faces (not necessarily unique), whose union contains every vertex.
+Accordingly, we will define a ``triplex" as any such free join.
+Clearly a $d$-dimensional triplex has at most $2d$ vertices.

 To be more precise, we introduce the notation $M_{k,d-k}$ for any $(d-k)$-fold pyramid over a $k$-dimensional simplicial prism, $1\le k\le d$.
 Any triplex is of this form for some values of $d$ and $k$.
 Clearly $M_{1,d-1}$ is a simplex, and $M_{d,0}$ is a prism.
 Each simplex, and each triplex $M_{2,d-2}$, is a multiplex as defined by Bisztriczky \cite{B}, but other triplices are not.